Central Florida Guardianship Attorney

 A guardian is appointed by the court to care for an incapacitated person - called a "ward" and sometimes for the ward's assets.

-How ia a Person Determined to be Incapacitated?
+How is a Person Determined to be Incapacitated

 Any adult may file with the court a petition to determine another person's incapacity setting forth the facts upon which they base their belief that the person is incapacitated.
 The court then appoints a committee of two professionals, usually physicians, and a lay person to examine the person and report its findings to the court.
 The court also appoints an attorney to represent the person alleged to be incapacitated.
 If the examining committee concludes that the alleged incapacitated person is not incapacitated in any way, the court will dismiss the petition.
 If the examining committee finds the person to be incapable of exercising certain rights, however, the court schedules a hearing to determine whether the person is totally or partially incapacitated.
 A guardian is usually appointed at the end of the incapacity hearing.
-This is a different process entirely than a Baker Act.
+This is a different process entirely than the Florida Mental Health Act (commonly referred to as the Baker Act).

 Who May Serve as Guardian?